 D. 1.
-Modification of Details of the Development (section 4.17(1)(g) of the Act a) Master bedroom terrace to be deleted
+Modification of Details of the Development (section 4.17(1)(g) of the Act

 Before the issue of any construction certificate, the approved plans and the construction certificate plans and specification, required to be submitted to the Principal Certifier under clause 7 of the Development Certification and Fire Safety Regulations, must detail the following amendments: